0xSpaceShard/starknet-hardhat-plugin/www/docs/intro.md

 ### Reuse account

 To retrieve an already deployed Account, use the `getAccountFromAddress` method.
+Do not use this method for accounts deployed by e.g. Starknet CLI (those are modified OZ accounts that are not compatible with the OZ version supported by this plugin).
 What may be especially useful are [predeployed+predefined accounts](https://shard-labs.github.io/starknet-devnet/docs/guide/Predeployed-accounts) that come with Devnet (retrieve them with `starknet.devnet.getPredeployedAccounts()`).

 ```typescript
 const account = await starknet.OpenZeppelinAccount.getAccountFromAddress(